pegasus-isi/pegasus/doc/sphinx/reference-guide/pegasus-service.rst

         sys.exit(1)

-Usage of the ``pegasus-em trigger`` command is as follows:
+Usage of the ``pegasus-em file-pattern-trigger`` command is as follows:

 ::

-    pegasus-em trigger ENSEMBLE \
+    pegasus-em file-pattern-trigger ENSEMBLE \
                         TRIGGER \
                         INTERVAL \
                         WORKFLOW_SCRIPT \